commons-app/commons-app-documentation/Volunteers-welcome!.md

 # Developers

-1. Set up your working environment by following the [[quick start guide|Quick start guide for Developers]].
+1. Set up your working environment by following the [quick start guide](Quick-start-guide-for-Developers.md).
 2. Choose an [unassigned issue](https://github.com/commons-app/apps-android-commons/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue+no%3Aassignee+-label%3Aassigned+-label%3Adebated+label%3Abug) that sounds interesting to you, and ask to be assigned the issue.
 If the issue was assigned to someone who has been inactive for over 1 month, you can bring this to the attention of collaborators who may ping them for updates and possibly re-assign the issue to you.
 3. As of 14 March 2019 (see [#2553](https://github.com/commons-app/apps-android-commons/issues/2553) for rationale and further details), new contributors may only be assigned issues with "bug" or "good first issue" labels.
 Issues labeled "enhancement" will usually only be assigned to contributors with **>5 previous contributions** to this repo.
 Exceptions may be granted if multiple collaborators agree, but it will take time for approval.
 4. Follow the [Contributing Guidelines](https://github.com/commons-app/apps-android-commons/wiki/Contributing-Guidelines).